 AA: KEREA has been instrumental in the development of standards in the renewable energy sector, which has been accompanied by the development of enabling regulations for the growth of the sector.
 The key messaging has been the importance of renewables in the energy mix as well as climate mitigation efforts, and later on the economic advantages presented by renewable energy solutions.

-AO: What do you find most exciting about Kenya’s renewable energy sector?
+What do you find most exciting about the renewable energy sector in Kenya?